sleepy-juan/Computing-Supplementary/README.md

 Computing Supplementaries made by myself

 ## Python Programming
-Supplmentaries for Introduction to Programming, CS101, KAIST
+This is originally made for Introduction to Programming, CS101, KAIST.
+However, this covers the very basic grammar questions before list in Python.
+This would be useful to start Python Programming.
 * Introduction to Programming.docx
 * Introduction to Programming.pdf
 * Introduction to Programming _ Answers.docx